 Take It To The Next Level

 There are lots of fun ways to keep playing with orgasm control together.
-Create punishments for if one partner orgasms before they were supposed to.
+You can create punishments for when one partner orgasms before they were supposed to.
 For example, maybe they’re not allowed to orgasm the next time the two of you are intimate.
 Or maybe they have to do the dishes for a week.

-You can also try incorporating restraints.
-Use this Sportsheets Under The Bed Restraint system to tie one partner up.
+You can also try incorporating restraints, like the Sportsheets Under The Bed Restraint system, to tie one partner up.
 You’ll create an impossibly high level of sexual frustration.

-Another trick is try orgasm control over an extended period of time.
-Put one partner in control over all of the other partner’s orgasms for a few days or even a week.
+Another trick is to try orgasm control over an extended period of time.
+Put one partner in control over all of the other partner’s orgasms for a few days, or even a week.
 The partner in control can’t even masturbate unless given permission.